Dr. Andrew Berry

 Em has also spent several years as a wilderness guide leading long trips throughout Northern and Western Canada.
 Her own adventurous spirit has also taken her on long journeys throughout Central America where she has kayaked, biked, hiked and camped her way through magnificent ecosystems encountering a wide range of wildlife.

-A PhD candidate in Harvard's department of Organismic and Evolutionary Biology, Wenfei is interested in the evolution of conflict and cooperation.
+Dr. Tong recently received her PhD from Harvard's department of Organismic and Evolutionary Biology and and now works in the Department of Zoology at the University of Cambridge, UK.
+She is interested in the evolution of conflict and cooperation.
 She has studied how genetic relatedness structures zebra societies in Kenya, and cooperative mound building in eastern European mice.
-She is also investigating cooperation between ants and acacias in Kenya.
-As an undergraduate at Princeton and Oxford, Wenfei has dabbled in dog greeting behavior, spider mating strategies, and the evolution of camels and horses (inferred from ancient DNA).
-A native of Singapore, Wenfei has been fortunate enough to explore less urbanized parts of the world, where she especially enjoys photography and birdwatching.
-She has led HMNH trips to Tanzania, the Galapagos and Central Asia and teaches courses in evolution and the history of Darwinism.
+She is also investigating cooperation between ants and acacias in Kenya and and the genetics underlying egg mimicry by brood parasitic birds in Zambia.
+As an undergraduate at Princeton and Oxford, Wenfei dabbled in dog behavior, spider mating strategies, and the evolution of camels and horses (inferred from ancient DNA).
+A native of Singapore, Wenfei has been fortunate enough to explore less urbanized parts of the world, where she especially enjoys painting, photography and birdwatching.
+She has led HMNH trips to Tanzania, the Galapagos and Central Asia and has taught courses in evolution and the history of Darwinism.

 Jeremiah Trimble is Curatorial Associate in the Ornithology Department at the Museum of Comparative Zoology at Harvard University.
 He received his undergraduate degree in zoology from Connecticut College where he studied the feeding ecology of Neotropical migrant birds in the US Virgin Islands.
 Currently, he is working on projects that focus on the seasonal distribution of resident and migratory birds in Costa Rica and surveying avian viral diseases including West Nile Virus.
 He is also working with US Fish and Wildlife in the Aleutian Islands of Alaska documenting trends in seabird populations.
 Jeremiah has traveled throughout the US, Mexico, the Caribbean, Central America and Australia and has led tours to the Galapagos Islands, Africa, Costa Rica and Peru.
 More recently, he traveled to northeastern India in order to initiate projects examining the impact of human populations on biodiversity.
 Much of this work was done in the small Himalayan state of Sikkim, which has a high proportion of endemic plants and animals at risk due to habitat loss and pollution.
 He is an all around naturalist, with a keen interest in insects, especially dragonflies and damselflies.